A graph-based formalism for surface codes and twists

 The total distance of the code is $D=\min_{l\in\mathcal{C}(\mathcal{S})\setminus\mathcal{S}}D(l)$.
 To lower bound the code distance it is sufficient to fix a basis of logical operators for a code, e.g.~$\{\bar X_i,\bar Z_i\}$, and find appropriate collections satisfying the conditions of the lemma for each element of the basis.

-For any square lattice surface code, we need only two collections, $C_1$ the set of all columns and $C_2$ the set of all rows.
+For any rotated toric code, we need only two collections, $C_1$ the set of all columns and $C_2$ the set of all rows.
 With these collections, \emph{every} non-trivial logical operator of the code satisfies the second condition of the lemma (see the constructions of these operators in Fig.~\ref{fig:square_lattice_examples}), and we immediately get the lower bound $D\ge\min(m,n)$.

 One thing to note when applying the lemma, is that because of the conditions on the collections $C_i$, $N$ must be at least $D^2/\mu$.
 Thus, the lemma is unlikely to be useful for codes with $N$ scaling better than a constant times $D^2$.
 Luckily, our codes must scale this way due to the Bravyi-Poulin-Terhal bound \cite{bravyi2010tradeoffs}.
-For instance, symmetric square lattice surface codes with $m=n=D$ satisfy $N=KD^2$ if $D$ is odd and $N=\frac12KD^2$ if $D$ is even.
+For instance, symmetric rotated toric codes with $m=n=D$ satisfy $N=KD^2$ if $D$ is odd and $N=\frac12KD^2$ if $D$ is even.
 Because of the factor of $1/2$, the latter family has twice the code rate of the rotated surface code, Fig.~\ref{fig:stellated_codes}(b).